excellencior/Dengue-Breeding-Site-Identification/README.md

 ---

-## 🚀 Stage 1: Building Detection
+## 🚀 Stage 1: Dengue Breeding Factor Detection and Building Segmentation

-- **Objective:** Identify individual buildings from orthophoto images.
+- **Objective:** Detect dengue breeding factors and segment nearby buildings from orthophoto images.
 - **Method:**
-  - Used a custom object detection model (e.g., YOLO) on sliced orthophotos.
-  - Handled overlapping slices and multiple bounding boxes per building.
-  - Bounding box format: oriented (8-point with confidence score).
-- **Output:** Coordinates of each detected building.

----

-## 🧪 Stage 2: Dengue Breeding Factor Detection

-- **Objective:** Detect objects related to dengue breeding inside/around buildings.
+  - Used object detection models to locate breeding factors such as flower pots, open tanks, tyres, etc.
+  - Simultaneously performed building segmentation using models like SegGPT or YOLO variants.
+  - Generated bounding boxes or polygon masks for buildings and breeding factors.
 - **Detected Factors:**
   - Flower pots
   - Open tanks